Fair Housing Laws: What to Know When Screening Tenants

 Dealing with a bad tenant is an experience that landlords look to avoid at all costs.
 Usually, it means lost income, wasted time, and damaged assets.
-Screening tenants is one of the best steps you can take to protect yourself, your properties and your sanity.
+Tenant screening is one of the best steps you can take to protect yourself, your properties and your sanity.
 But, tenants have ways to protect themselves too.
 This past year, the U.S. Department of Housing and Urban Development (HUD) published new inflation-adjusted civil penalty amounts for individuals who have violated housing-related laws under the Fair Housing Act.
 According to these revisions, an individual can be charged a civil penalty of up to $20,111—and that’s just for their first violation.
 Housing violations come with high costs and consequences.
 It’s critical that you implement a system and policy to avoid fair housing discrimination when screening tenants.

 A quick note: Innago does not provide legal advice.
 This article is meant to be informative, but is not guaranteed to be accurate in a court of law.
 Be sure to consult with your attorney before making any decisions you believe could be affected by Fair Housing Laws.